nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:enumerator:: FROM

 			All previous weather conditions are superseded by the other weather conditions since the specified time.
+This type of trend is coded as ``FM``, e.g. group ``FM092000`` in TAF or group ``FM2200`` in METAR.

+		.. cpp:enumerator:: UNTIL

+			The following weather conditions are expected to prevail until the specified time.
+This type of trend occurs only in METAR and is coded as ``TL``, e.g. group ``TL2215``.

+		.. cpp:enumerator:: AT

+			The following weather conditions are expected to occur at the specified time.
+This type of trend occurs only in METAR and is coded as ``AT``, e.g. group ``AT2000``.

 		.. cpp:enumerator:: TIME_SPAN

 			The following weather conditions are expected to prevail during the specified time period.

-			This group is only used in TAF report and must be included before TAF report body to indicate the period when the entire forecast is applicable.
+			When this group is used in TAF report and must be included before TAF report body to indicate the period when the entire forecast is applicable.

+			Altrenatively, time span may be coded in METAR report as a pair of 'FM' and 'TL' groups, e.g. ``FM1300 TL1445``, or as HHMM/HHMM group (only used in Australia), e.g. ``1345/1440``.

+		.. cpp:enumerator:: PROB

+			Represents groups ``PROB30`` or ``PROB40`` without following time span or ``BECMG`` or ``TEMPO`` or ``INTER``.

 	.. cpp:enum-class:: Probability